FSS/PPS 05.10 - Staff Identified as Necessary to Conduct Minimum Basic Operations

 After completion of priority areas, crews will check all other steps, entrances, and walkways on campus, including all on-campus bus stops.

-Streets and driveways will be sanded by the Facilities Operations crews.
+Streets and driveways will be sanded by Facilities Operations staff or contractors.
 The director of Facilities Operations will arrange for the sanding crew to report to work as required on the day that the icing condition is predicted.

 Priority areas to be sanded will be: